ant1kdream/forecast-weather-qa-tests/README.md

 ```

 ## Task
 * How will you test the app?
-Write 1-2-many automated tests to prove the correct work of application.
+Write several automated tests to prove the correct work of application.
 * Ideally, tests should not touch the real service and work without the Internet.
 * Bonus task.
 Create CI pipeline with GitHub Actions or any alternative.